openlawteam/docs/docs/integration-framework/README.md

       .withStatus(Status.SUCCESS)
       .withMessage("Conversion executed with success")

-//If the computation failed for some reason, you can return a failure instead
+// If the computation failed for some reason, you can return a failure instead
-//2.
+// 2.
 Failed response: the output and outputSignature are not mandatory for failed responses ExecuteResponse()
       .withActionId(request.actionId)
       .withRequestId(request.requestId)